Shabbeer10/Python/data_analysis/notes.md

 It provides descriptive statistics, giving insights into central tendencies and variability.
 We check for missing data to identify any potential gaps.
-Finally, we generate a correlation matrix.
-While our dataset has only one numeric column, this step can be useful when analyzing more complex datasets in the future.

 Key Findings